What is Cocaine?

 Get Help with Cocaine Addiction at Footprints Beachside Recovery

 At Footprints Beachside Recovery, we offer a personalized cocaine addiction rehab program for every resident.
-Cocaine rehab options include 30-, 60-, and 90-day residential programs, as well as an intensive outpatient program for local clients who meet the criteria.
+Cocaine rehab options include 30-, 60-, and 90-day residential programs, as well as an intensive outpatient program and virtual IOP for local clients who meet the criteria.

 Take the first step.